weirdgyn/QVirtualPad/README.md

 # QVirtualPad

-QVirtualPad is a Qt widget that implements an interactive virtual pad (or virtual joystick if you like but I found that it resembles more a pad).
+QVirtualPad is a Qt5 widget that implements an interactive virtual pad (or virtual joystick if you like but I found that it resembles more a pad).
 The installation/use is pretty straightforward, since the widget is distributed as source code at this moment the only steps you need are to download the two main source files:
 - [qvirtualpad.h](qvirtualpad/qvirtualpad.h)